algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical Specifications.md

 #### 2.2 Story Progression

-By completing a puzzle and depending on his progress, the player will unlock or not new accessible parts in the prison.
+By completing a puzzle and depending on his progress, the player will unlock new accessible parts in the prison.

 ### 3. Gameplay